 If you want a place to relax for a while with your kids, you could head to the Bibliotheca Sala Borsa near the Piazza Maggiore.
 They have a special library section for kids and a terrace with a vegetable garden.

 Alternatively, you could leave the buzz of the city and enjoy the Complex di Santo Stefano where your kids can run and have fun in this pedestrianised place.

 Another idea is to take the San Luca Express to the Sanctuary of San Luca.
 The train ride will be popular with kids and save the whining on the long walk!

-The Pinacoteca Nazionale museum is considered the best museum in Bologna.
-Here you will find religious art which is very well presented.
+The Pinacoteca di Brera Museum is considered to be one of the best museums to visit in Bologna.
+Here you will find many examples of religious art that was confiscated in the early 19th century.
 It’s an interesting place to visit.

 As I’ve mentioned, Bologna is the capital of food, but the wine is also very good.
 From Bologna, you can go for a trip in the Romagna Region for a day of wine tasting.
 Taste the wine but don’t drive!
 For peace of mind, join a guided tour group and have the best wine tasting experience.

 15. Discover Bologna Hidden Places

 Did Venice copy Bologna or is it the other way around?
 In Bologna, there is a place called Little Venice (Finestrella di Via Piella).